-Dave Smetko wanted to ride the train this year and since I had such a good time last year, I was up for it again.
-I got the Package Tickets for the race and train and the hotel room in Sacramento.
-I would take the Bus/Train combo to and from Sacramento.
-Dave would fly to San Jose then take a Capitol train to Sacramento where I would met him there.
-We had a plan so I came back from the 2014 NRHS Convention then finished up my first year at Heninger Elementary School in Santa Ana, passed finally my 1,390,000.0 rail mile at MP 21 on the San Bernardino Sub on Friday my first day of summer freedom.
+Dave Smetko wanted to ride the train this year and since I had such a good time last year, was up for it again.
+I bought the package tickets for the race and train, and the hotel room in Sacramento.
+The plan was that I would take the Bus/Train combination to and from Sacramento, Dave would fly to San Jose then take a Capitol Corridor train to Sacramento where I would met him.
+I returned from the 2014 NRHS convention, finished up my first year at Heninger Elementary School in Santa Ana and finally passed my 1,390,000.0 rail mile at MP 21 on the San Bernardino Sub on Friday, June 20th, my first day of summer freedom.
 I packed and went to bed at 8:00 PM for a 2:00 AM alarm clock waking.

-6/21/2014 I got up at 2:00 AM, showered and then fixed breakfast before I drove down to the Santa Ana train station and parked the car in the lot.
+6/21/2014 I arose at 2:00 AM, showered and then fixed breakfast before I drove down to the Santa Ana station and parked the car in the lot.
 The bus was there and the driver had some paperwork to do before he let me on the bus.
 I was the lone passenger to Fullerton where four more boarded.
-I slept off and on getting about two more hours of sleep.
-The bus stopped at LAUPT, Glendale, Burbank Airport and Newhall before it headed to Bakersfield.
-We waited for the doors to be open.San Joaquin 701 6/21/2014
+I slept off and on, getting about two more hours of sleep.
+The bus stopped at LAUPT, Glendale, Burbank Airport and Newhall before making its way to Bakersfield and we waited for the train doors to be open.San Joaquin 701 6/21/2014

-I took a table in one of the Pacific Surfliner cars that they ruined by putting in those seats that do not recline.
+I sat at a table in one of the Pacific Surfliner cars that they ruined by installing seats that do not recline.
 We left Bakersfield on time with me working on my Winterail 2015 program then I updated the Shortline story on my Railfanning Page.
 I felt really good to be back on this train.
-I got a cinnamon roll and enjoyed my Coca-Cola for this morning's trip.
-We did Wasco, Corcoran, Hanford and Fresno.
+I got a cinnamon roll and enjoyed my Coca-Cola for this morning's trip which made stops at Wasco, Corcoran, Hanford and Fresno.

-Funny to see a poster for my train tomorrow in my car by the stairs.
-The food service attendant got injured so we would have no food service for the rest of the trip.
-We also had no Lets Talk Trains show today due to no host.
-The train ran to Madera, Merced, Turlock, Modesto and the Ace Station in Stockton followed by Lodi and then a non-stop run to Sacramento where this trip would end or so we all thought.
-We got to CP Elvas and found a disabled UP freight and a bad order switch at CP Haggin.
-We sat for about 15 minutes before we backed to a crossover then went east across the American River then on out to a crossover at CP 92.
-Here we reversed and ran to CP Haggin where we took the east leg of the wye there to get by the bad order switch and had to go forward across the American River to pass the control signal.
-We then pulled forward, went around the west leg of the Haggin Wye before we finally pulled into Sacramento forty five minutes late.Sacramento 6/21/2014
+It was funny to see a poster for my train tomorrow in my car by the stairs.
+The food service attendant was injured so there would be no food service for the rest of the trip.
+There was also no Let's Talk Trains show today due to the lack of a host.
+The train ran to Madera, Merced, Turlock, Modesto and the ACE station in Stockton, followed by Lodi and then a non-stop run to Sacramento, where this trip would end, or so we all thought.
+We reached CP Elvas and found a disabled Union Pacific freight and a bad order switch at CP Haggin.
+We sat for about 15 minutes before we reversed to a crossover, went east across the American River then on out to a crossover at CP 92.
+Here we reversed and ran to CP Haggin where we took the east leg of the wye there to pass the bad order switch/ and had to go forward across the American River to pass the control signal.
+We then pulled forward, went around the west leg of the Haggin Wye before finally arriving at Sacramento forty-five minutes late.Sacramento 6/21/2014

-The power cuts off to run around their train.
-From here I went to the State Railroad Museum Bookstore.
-Next I went back to the Amtrak station to wait for Dave to arrive into Sacramento.
+The power cut off to run around their train.
+From here I went to the State Railroad Museum bookstore then back to the Amtrak station to wait for Dave to arrive.

-Dave's train Capitol train 734 came into Sacramento.
+Dave's train Capitol Corridor 734, came into Sacramento.

-6/22/2014 Dave and I got early and were driven over by our motel to the Mel's Diner in Sacramento.
+6/22/2014 Dave and I arose early and were driven over by the motel to Mel's Diner in Sacramento.

-Views of Mel's Diner in Sacramento.
-We called the hotel and they picked us up and took us to the Amtrak station.The Train Trip to Sears Point 6/22/2014
+Views of Mel's Diner.
+We called the motel, they picked us up and took us to the Amtrak station.The Train Trip to Sears Point 6/22/2014

-We went down into the tunnel, checked in and got a wrist band for the trip home.
-Once our bags were inspected, we walked up to the platform to wait to board the train.
+We went down into the tunnel, checked in and were given a wrist band for the trip home.
+Once our bags were inspected, we walked up to the platform to wait to board.
 This train had engines on both ends and twelve cars.

 Our train ready for the trip this morning to Sears Point.

-The Coast Starlight came into Sacramento this early morning.
-I saw Steve Miller, NRHS Member and friend on the platform and asked him if he wanted to join Dave and I once he was done.
+The Coast Starlight arrived in Sacramento this early morning.
+I saw Steve Miller, NRHS member and friend, on the platform and asked him if he wanted to join Dave and I once he was done.
 He joined us and good conversations took place all the way to our destination of Sears Point and the race track there.

 At 6:30 AM we left Sacramento and the Coast Starlight behind.